The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Can I apply for SIV adjustment of status and asylum at the same time?

-While it is legally possible to apply for both, you should talk with an immigration attorney about your specific situation.
+Yes.
+However, you should talk with an immigration attorney about your specific situation.

 How long does the SIV adjustment of status process take?